wazuh/wazuh-documentation/source/gcp/index.rst

 ..
 Copyright (C) 2019 Wazuh, Inc.

 .. meta::
-  :description: Learn more about how to use Wazuh to monitor Google Cloud Platform services with Wazuh in this section of our documentation.
+  :description: Learn more about how to monitor Google Cloud Platform services with Wazuh in this section of our documentation.

 .. _gcp: